tensorflow/community/rfcs/20210119-determinism.md

 tf.data also has flags for determinism.
 The system will throw an error message if flags are out of sync i.e. if deterministic_execution_enabled is enabled but if the tf.data option is set to ‘false’, we will throw an error. (`tf.data.Options.experimental_deterministic`).
 We’ll also add the necessary checks for Dataset.map and Dataset.interleave.

 ### Grappler changes
-Grappler graph optimizations may add non-deterministic behavior.
+Grappler graph optimizations may add nondeterministic behavior.
 In particular some optimizations will time out if they take too long to run.
 When determinism is enabled, these time outs will be disabled.

 ### Random ops
 Legacy random ops, such as `tf.random.normal`, are not deterministic if no seed is set, and so such ops will raise an error when determinism is enabled.
 To fix, the user should set a global seed with `tf.random.set_seed`.
 Since most models use legacy random ops, in practice users must call `tf.random.set_seed` when enabling deterministic behavior.
 Alternatively, users can pass a seed to every individual random operation, but doing so is more inconvenient.